 Data length: This 12-bit indicates the length of a packet in bytes.

-Toggle bit: This bit shall be maintained in the same state as long as packets from the same text message or file are being transmitted.
-When a packet from a different text message or file is sent for the first time, this bit shall be inverted with respect to its previous state.
-If a text message or file, which may consist of several packets, is repeated, then this bit shall remain unchanged.
+Toggle bit: This bit should be maintained in the same state as long as packets from the same text message or file are being transmitted.
+When a packet from a different text message or file is sent for the first time, this bit should be inverted with respect to its previous state.
+If a text message or file, which may consist of several packets, is repeated, then this bit should remain unchanged.

 First flat, Last flag: These flags are used to identify particular packets which form a succession of packets.
 The flags are assigned as follows: